pbkhrv/ulauncher-zeal/README.md

 - Fuzzy filtering of docsets
 - Open the Zeal app with the specified docset and search query

 *Note: the extension cannot show actual search results because as of this writing, Zeal doesn't have an actual search API.
-The only way to interact with Zeal is to pass the docset name and the query on the command line.*
+The only way to interact with Zeal is to pass the docset name and the query to it via the command line.
+Issue #1 is all about this.*

 ## Why?